frankwang98/autoware.universe_comment/localization/pose_instability_detector/README.md

 # pose_instability_detector

-The `pose_instability_detector` package includes a node designed to monitor the stability of `/localization/kinematic_state`, which is an output topic of the Extended Kalman Filter (EKF).
+The `pose_instability_detector` package includes a node designed to monitor the stability of `/localization/kinematic_state`, which is an output topic of the Extended Kalman Filter (EKF). 定位稳定性监测

 This node triggers periodic timer callbacks to compare two poses: